aliwocha/task-manager/README.md

 * integration with H2 database
 * API documentation by Swagger
 * pagination
+* authentication and authorization by Spring Security
+* sending emails with confirmation links

 Functionalities to be implemented:
-* authentication provided by Spring Security
-* unit tests
+* one-to-many relation between users and tasks (each user can see his own tasks list)
 * integration with MySQL or PostgreSQL
-* frontend of the app
 * deployment to the public server (e.g. Heroku)
+* unit tests

 ## **Technology used so far:**
 * Java 11
 * SpringBoot
+* Spring Security
-* Spring Data JPA
+* Spring Data
 * Hibernate
 * H2